 Getting book reviews is also important whether it’s in a newspaper, blog, YouTube channel or on Goodreads and Amazon.com.
 This can be done by connecting with reviewers individually, sending a book release, mailing samples or emailing an electronic version of the book.

 Building a strong online presence establishes credibility and allows you to connect with readers and promote your book.
 That means creating an author website and being active on social media.

 Authors can have great success holding book readings and signings, doing a book tour or launch event.
 Speaking at conferences/festivals and sitting on panels can also be a great way to spread the word.

 Authors can spend years writing a book.
 The more time and energy spent promoting it, the greater the book’s chance of success.

-Tellwell offers a variety of book promotion services, available a la carte, to help you as little or as much as you need.
+Tellwell offers a variety of book promotion services, available à la carte, to help you as little or as much as you need.

-Here are a few examples of our author websites:
+Here are some examples of each:

 Renewal rates: 1 year ($95.00), 2 years ($180.00), 3 years ($250.00)

 We also offer a variety of à la carte marketing services that you can add on to a marketing package or group together to create your own tailored marketing package.